This is a guide covering the best lenses for the Nikon D800.

 With its wide aperture, it produces superb bokeh for those who plan on blurring the background and focus on the subject in front.

 It has superb edge-to-edge sharpness not to mention it can also produce great results even when you are taking videos.

 A lot of people preferred to use this compared to its heavy 85mm 1.4 counterpart as it can be used in more scenarios.

-The only downside is that it costs around $1700.
-Compared with the other lenses we’ve included on our list of best lenses for Nikon D800, you could say that it’s a bit pricey.
+Compared with the other lenses we’ve included on our list of best lenses for Nikon D800, you could say that it’s a bigger investment.